exercism/v3/languages/ruby/exercises/concept/instance-variables/.docs/hints.md

 ## 4. Allow people to buy a pass

-- Using the `issue_pass!` setter method set the instance's state to the argument.
+- Using the `issue_pass!` method, set the instance's state to the argument.

 ## 4. Revoke the pass